yqyou/facePRFattention/README.md

 The main source files are the following:

-`cal_matrices.ipynb` contains the code for analyzing human fMRI data.
+`/analysis/` contains scripts for analyzing human fMRI data.

+* `cal_matrices.ipynb` contains the code for individual- and population-level analyses.
 Run this script to perform analyses on the example dataset located in the `/data` directory.

-`select_voxels.ipynb` contains the code for voxel selection procedures.
+* `select_voxels.ipynb` contains the code for voxel selection procedures.
+* `/pRF_model/` contains the code for voxel recpetive field model fitting.

-`/data/` contains example human fMRI data and corresponding analysis results (2 subjects x 3 ROIs).
+`/data/` contains example human fMRI data and corresponding analysis results (2 subjects * 3 ROIs).

 `/figures/` contains scripts for generating figures used in the manuscript.

-`/pRF_model/` contains the code for voxel recpetive field model fitting.

 ## Citation